goldsky-io/docs-v1/src/pages/concepts.md

   height="240"
 /%}

-## Streams
+## Transforms

 In many cases, projects have more complex data requirements than accessing (subgraph) data via for example a GraphQL API.
-This is where [Goldsky Streams](/fusion) comes into play.
+This is where [Goldsky Transforms](/fusion) comes into play.

 To accommodate for your project’s data needs, you can define [Transforms](/fusion/transforms) as seen in the following diagrams.